|

 My

-third area of interest is in the area of Information
+third research area at Caltech was in the area of Information

 Processing Systems .
 This work is more “algorithmically

-based” and builds on my past work in Neural Networks, Machine
+based” and built on my past work in Neural Networks, Machine

 Learning, and Information Theory and Coding.
-It focuses on building
+It focused on building

 image compression, face recognition, handwritten document analysis,